crate/crate/docs/appendices/release-notes/unreleased.rst

 .. stable branch.
 You can add a version label (`v/X.Y`) to the pull request for
 .. an automated mergify backport.

+- Fixed an issue that caused correlated sub-queries to fail if using columns in the filter clause that were otherwise not selected.

 - Fixed an issue that caused correlated sub-queries to fail with an ``IllegalStateException`` when the outer query contained multiple joins.
   An example ::